Finding Materialized Models for Model Reuse: Experiments

-Figure~\ref{fig:E6}(a) shows the loss of source models retrained on the target dataset w.r.t. the normalized separation degree computed by SMS when the norm parameter $p = 2$. { It is observed that SMS can correctly rank the top-2 models with the smallest loss after retraining on the target dataset.
+Fig.~\ref{fig:E6}(a) depicts the loss of materialized models retrained on the target dataset w.r.t. the normalized separation degree computed by \textsf{MMQ} when the norm parameter $p = 2$.
+It is observed that \textsf{MMQ} can correctly rank the top-2 models with the smallest loss after retraining on the target dataset.
 Besides, the slope of the trendline has a large absolute value.
-This validates the performance of SMS when it extends to the regression task. } { To further study the impact of $p$, we vary $p$ from 0 to 7.
-Figure~\ref{fig:E6}(b) plots the highest loss on the target dataset of top-$k$ source models selected by SMS.
-We can observe that SMS can achieve better source model selection result when $p$ is 2, and with the increase of $p$, the results are getting worse.
-The reason is that when $p$ is too large, the SMS will pay too much attention to the clusters with distant labels, and nearly completely ignore the clusters with closer labels, which is also wrong and harmful to the ranking results.
-Thus, it is better to set $p$ to 2 in practice.}
+This validates the performance of \textsf{MMQ} when it extends to the regression task.
+To further study the impact of $p$, we vary $p$ from 0 to 7.
+Fig.~\ref{fig:E6}(b) plots the highest loss on the target dataset of top-$k$ materialized models selected by \textsf{MMQ}.
+We can observe that \textsf{MMQ} can achieve better materialized model query result when $p$ is 2, and as $p$ increases, the results are getting worse.
+The reason is that when $p$ is too large, \textsf{MMQ} will pay too much attention to the clusters having distant labels, and nearly completely ignore the clusters with closer labels, which is also wrong and harmful to the ranking results.
+Consequently, it would be better to set $p$ to 2 in practice.